yktoo/yktoo.com/content/blog/posts/0234/index.en.md

 ## Cultural life {#cultural-life}

 At the same time hiding deeply in the Dutch countryside doesn't seem attractive to me.
-I like to entertain and be entertained, so Amersfoort was a perfect place in this regard: it had {{< intref "0185" "Jazz Festival" >}}, {{< intref "0109" "Dias Latinos" >}}, {{< intref "0196" "Spoffin" >}} and so forth.
+I like to entertain and be entertained, so Amersfoort was a perfect place in this regard: it had {{< a "0185" "Jazz Festival" >}}, {{< a "0109" "Dias Latinos" >}}, {{< a "0196" "Spoffin" >}} and so forth.
 I wanted something similar.

 And Houten is a good trade-off: it only takes ten minutes by train to down-town Utrecht, like it was in Amersfoort with the bike.
 And Utrecht of course has rich entertainment facilities.